FlowFuse/handbook/development/index.md

 discuss the current backlog of stories, tasks and bugs to propose items to be added to the release.
 All items assigned to a milestone should have an assigned owner.

+### Weekly Update

+We meet as a team on Friday morning to update each other on progress that week and to share our goals for the following week.
+This gives everyone a chance co-ordinate their work for the following week whilst things are fresh in their heads.

+This also means that, come the start of the following week, everyone should already have in mind what needs doing.

 ### Retrospective

 The day after each FlowForge release, always a Friday, a meeting is scheduled